marcin-sielski/computer-pointer-controller/README.md

 1. First technique requires to find models that can run inference in parallel.
-As indicated in the [Benchmarks](#benchmarks) section head pose estimation and facial landmarks detection models can run inference in parallel because their inputs and outputs do not rely on each other.
+As indicated in the [Benchmarks](#benchmarks) section head pose estimation and facial landmarks detection models inference can be run in parallel because their inputs and outputs do not rely on each other.
 Head pose asynchronous inference was run as the first because the model is ~5x heavier then facial landmarks detection model (according to documentation).
 Wait function for facial landmarks